percona/pmm-doc/docs/details/HA.md

 Before you start with the setup, define the necessary environment variables on each instance where the services will be running.
 These variables will be used in subsequent commands.

 For all IP addresses, use the format `17.10.1.x`, and for all usernames and passwords, use a string format like `example`.
-Replace each `<Your_Variable_Value>` with the desired values.

 | **Variable**        | **Description**